giladnavot/BroadleafCommerce-demo/.swm/order-tax-calculation-process.0m3s9t83.sw.md

 # Adding the calculated tax to a distributed queue

-The `put` function adds the calculated tax to a distributed queue.
+The <SwmToken path="/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/util/queue/ZookeeperDistributedQueue.java" pos="394:5:5" line-data="    public void put(T e) throws InterruptedException {">`put`</SwmToken> function adds the calculated tax to a distributed queue.
 This queue can be used to process the tax information asynchronously.

 ```java
     @Override